Sourdough Starter

 ½ cup water

-Stir and let it rise.
+• Stir and let it rise.

-After you use it, feed it again with the same ratio.
+• After you use it, feed it again with the same ratio.

-If you want to bake regularly, keep your starter on the counter.
-You will need to discard and feed it daily.
-Discard is the part that keeps people quietly confused.
-It simply means removing a portion before feeding so it does not grow endlessly and take over.
-Keeping a smaller amount makes it stronger and easier to manage.
+Discard is the part that quietly confuses people.
+It simply means removing a portion before feeding so the starter does not grow endlessly and take over.
+Keeping a smaller amount actually makes it stronger and easier to manage.

 You can bake with the discard.
 It works beautifully in muffins, pancakes, and banana bread.
 I have seen others fry it like a savory pancake with herbs and seasoning for a snack.
-When adding it to a recipe, I sometimes add a touch more sugar to balance the tang, but nothing dramatic.

 There are many, many bread recipes.
 I feel overwhelmed sometimes too.
 As a beginner still, I have liked Ballerina Farm’s method.
 I will eventually graduate but this got me started.
 I would like to try a cheesy loaf or an olive one… maybe cinnamon raisen too.
 There are more bread photos in my future.